bridgetownrb/bridgetown/bridgetown-website/src/_docs/index.md

 {% end %}

 {%@ Note do %}
-  Upgrading from v0.x?
-[Read our 1.0 upgrade guide here.](/docs/installation/upgrade)
+  Upgrading from an earlier version?
+[Read our upgrade guide here.](/docs/installation/upgrade)
 {% end %}

 Read the [requirements](/docs/installation) for more information on what you'll need to have set up in advance, primarily **Ruby** and **Node**/**Yarn**.
 Then: